yojoots/libbitcoin-system-wiki/Cryptodynamic-Principles.md

 These forces depend upon each other in order.
 Without risk sharing energy cannot be sunk into the system to balance the [power](Glossary#power) of a [censor](Glossary#censorship).
 With these three forces intact Bitcoin can be secure.
 Without anyone of them a technology is not Bitcoin.

 It [cannot be assumed](Axiom-of-Resistance) that, given the incorporation of these forces that a Bitcoin is secure.
 Furthermore one may be more secure than another.
 It is only the case that given the incorporation of these forces a technology is a Bitcoin and that without them it is not.
+The possibility of security afforded by incorporation of these forces can be referred to as “cryptodynamic security”.